 There are two flavors natural and mint.
 This is a good option as not everyone is keen on flavoring and choose to mix with other drinks (or even food).
 A word of warning though, greens rarely taste great and so the natural flavor is going to be an acquired taste!

 Negative feedback on Amazon tends to focus mostly on the taste.
-Whilst this is relevant feedback it’s worth highlighting that taste is very subjective and overall feedback from customers seem to like it.
+Whilst this is relevant feedback it’s worth highlighting that taste is very subjective and overall feedback from customers seems to like it.

 To take Ormus is easy enough, simply combine 1 to 2 tablespoons into a 10 to 12 oz. glass of water or add it to your favorite morning smoothie.

 There is unlikely to be any adverse reactions with this greens supplement.
 There are no stimulants inside, in fact, it’s a fairly small serving size and so not that could go wrong.